Instruction for Ceramic Sculpture

 Another method is to start a sculpture from wet clay at the end of the session, and when most things are in place, leave it to ( naturally) dry for one to three days between sessions, fully supported and held in position.

-When the sculpture is dry enough to keep its shape, all the supports can be removed. it I can be positioned either on one’s lap, or on a cushion, to reach different sides of it, and to have a fresh and unprejudiced look at it from an unfamiliar view.
+When the sculpture is dry enough to keep its shape, all the supports can be removed.
+The sculpture can be positioned sideways either on one’s lap, or on a cushion, to reach different parts of it, and to have a fresh and unprejudiced look at it from unfamiliar views.

 The hand or lap-held position can also create a closer relationship to the work – it becomes part of oneself, or one’s body, rather than remaining a separate object.
-This emotional response engenders a different vision, and thereby creation.
-Henry Moore used this method a great deal to start off and generate ideas for sculptures , so-called “Maquettes” (= three dimensional sketches)
+This emotional response engenders a different vision, and theus creation.
+Henry Moore used this method a great deal to start off and generate ideas for sculptures , creating small “Maquettes” (= three dimensional sketches)

-That moment is a great opportunity to make sure that the clay is never thicker than 3 cm , but hollowing out the sculpture with a wire tool, starting from the base (the least visible point in the sculpture).
+Hollowing solid sculptures from the base with a wire tool is a great opportunity to make sure that the clay is never thicker than 3 cm (the base is least visible point in the sculpture).

-Again, this stage can also be a good opportunity to re-balance a sculpture by working on the underside, on its base.
-The whole view – and balance! – of a sculpture is affected by a slight change of the angle of the base.
+Straightening the base can be a good opportunity to re-balance a sculpture by working on the underside, on its base.
+The whole view , and balance of a sculpture is affected by a slight change of the angle of the base.

 Surface and texture

-Very smooth surface is made by “burnishing” leather hard clay with a metal spoon of varying size, or a pebble.
-This often helps create a very clear and simple outline.
+Very smooth surface is made by “burnishing” leather hard clay with a metal spoon, burnishing tools of varying size, or a pebble.
+This often helps create a clear and simple outline.

 Choosing the clay

-I usually keep three different kinds of clay, all stoneware and grogged:
+I usually keep two different kinds of clay, all stoneware and grogged:

 Coils, slabs, solid clay

 Clay can be used solid, which allows the greatest spontaneity, as nothing has to be planned; though in larger sculptures, the problem of sagging is magnified.
-When the surface is harder, it can be hollowed out, cutting out a “plaster”, and using a wire tool to empty out the internal space, leaving the walls standing at 2 – 4 cm thickness.
-It is important to remember this, as sculptures exceeding this thickness explode in the kiln!
+When the surface is harder, it can be (—>) hollowed out.
+It is important to remember this, as sculptures exceeding a thickness of 4 cm explode in the kiln.
+Hollow sculpture can be either coiled or built up with leather-hard and already-dried slabs.

 Ideas and planning

 Solid small sculptures can be a more spontaneous affair – a vague idea, for instance a figure, or even no mental picture at all might be enough to get started.
-The image is generated between the sensuous experience of the material, that stimulates the imagination, and the the eyes watching what is happening.
-This is why the emerging sculpture needs to be at eye level – rather than be treated like a bit of “dead clay” handled way below one;s eyes!
+The image is generated between the sensuous experience of the material, that stimulates the imagination, and the eyes watching what is happening.
+This is why the emerging sculpture needs to be at eye level to create the feedback from the creator and maker.

 Armature

-Wet clay sags, looses its intended form or collapses.
-Therefore, all clay sculpture is a dilemma between needing sufficient strength to hold it up, and wanting the flexibility for the work to evolve naturally, and to be able to change one’s mind.
+Wet clay sags and loses its intended form or collapses.
+Therefore, all clay sculpture is a dilemma between needing sufficient strength to hold it up, and wanting the flexibility for the work to evolve naturally, and to be able to easily change one’s mind.

-Most sculptures become their own armature through drying, sometimes speeded up through using the blow heater, sometimes left to dry naturally : Initially, they might need to be supported externally and often only provisionally (through clay covered with plastic, or various tools, sticks, containers holding up parts of the clay, till it is dry to keep its own position).
+Most sculptures become their own armature through drying, sometimes speeded up through using the blow heater; or sometimes left to dry naturally : Initially, they might need to be supported externally and often only provisionally.

-Careful: the clay will shrink, the armature will not, which often means that the sticks will show, and need to be covered again with fresh clay
+Careful: the clay will shrink, the armature will not, which often means that the sticks will show at a drier stage of the sculpture , and need to be covered again with fresh clay.
+There are also L-shaped external armatures , either fixed or flexible.

 Keeping sculpture damp, letting it dry

 If your sculpture is finished, leave it uncovered – but make sure it is taken off its pipe armature, so it does not attach itself to it!
-As it dries, you/or I might have to repair parts that crack around or show up the armature
+As it dries, you/or I might have to repair parts that crack.

-If you want to keep the sculpture till the next session exactly at the same stage of dampness, please cover thoroughly up with 2/3 plastic bags – cover also from underneath as this is where warm air can penetrate!
+If you want to keep the sculpture till the next session exactly at the same stage of dampness, cover thoroughly with 2/3 plastic bags, also from underneath, where air can penetrate and dry the sculpture .

-Wet sculpture repair, when the sculpture is sagging or collapsing:
+Repairs on a wet sculpture that is sculpture is sagging or collapsing:

-introduce an armature retrospectively use external supports, use heat from the blow heater applied evenly to all sides of the sculpture positioned on its turn table take it as a signal that you should stop building any further, and instead consolidate and strengthen what you have got Dry sculpture repair.
+Introduce an armature retrospectively and use external supports, use heat from the blow heater applied evenly to all sides of the sculpture positioned on its turntable take it as a signal that you should stop building any further, and instead consolidate and strengthen what you have got Dry sculpture repair.

 Clay has different shrinking rates, depending on its dampness or dryness.
 This fact adds to the challenge of repairs to a dry sculpture.
-Crisscross with a knife the location of the repair, and dampen it with brushed on water. repeat this process till the knife can cut to a depth of 3mm.
-This will provide a surface broad enough to provide for a bond.
-Use as dry as possible clay for the repair, to reduce renewed cracks due to shrinkage of clay.
+Crisscross with a thin bladed tool or knife the location of the repair, and dampen it with water sprayed or brushed on , taking care that the sculpture’s base is not flooded with water.
+Repeat this process in different places till the knife can cut to a depth of 3mm.
+This will provide a surface deep enough to enable a strong bond.
+Use as dry as possible clay for the repair, to reduce renewed cracks due to shrinkage of wet clay.
+When the clay is very hard, score and brush it with slip first, before adding harder clay..

-If the clay is very dry, use either vinegar, or preferably a brewing product in mixing the slip (or buy a repair kit form a ceramicist)
+If the clay is very dry, use either vinegar, or preferably a brewing product in mixing the slip (or buy a repair kit from a ceramic shop) .Check after one or two days, if a crack has re-emerged – repair again if necessary.